Diyap235/NovaAi/README.md

 # NovaAi

-NovaAi is a full-stack intelligent writing assistant designed to make text analysis simple, fast, and useful.
-The idea behind this project was to bring multiple text processing features into one place instead of relying on different tools for different tasks.
+NovaAi is a full-stack intelligent writing assistant designed to make text analysis simple, fast, and actually useful.
+The main idea behind this project was to bring multiple text processing features into one place instead of relying on different tools for different tasks.

-The system takes raw text as input and processes it through a structured NLP pipeline to generate meaningful insights such as summaries, sentiment, keywords, readability score, and similarity detection.
-The focus of this project is not just on implementing features, but on building a complete working system that is scalable, secure, and easy to use.
+The system takes raw text as input and processes it through a structured NLP pipeline to generate meaningful insights such as summaries, sentiment, keywords, readability score, grammar improvements, and similarity detection.
+Along with this, advanced AI APIs are integrated to enhance accuracy and provide better contextual understanding.

+The focus of this project is not just on implementing features, but on building a complete working system that is scalable, secure, and practical.

 ---

 ## Why NovaAi?

-While working with content, I realized that most tools either do one thing well or give unstructured results.
-Switching between tools becomes inefficient.
-NovaAi was built to solve that — a single platform where everything is integrated and results are clear and consistent.
+While working with content, I realized that most tools either focus on one feature or give outputs that are not structured.
+Switching between tools wastes time and breaks workflow.

+NovaAi solves this by combining everything into a single system where results are consistent, structured, and easy to understand.

 ---

 ## Features

-* Text Summarization (extractive)
+* Text Summarization (extractive + AI-assisted)
-* Sentiment Analysis (positive, negative, neutral)
+* Sentiment Analysis (tone detection)
 * Keyword Extraction with density
 * Readability Score (Flesch-based)
-* Grammar Checking (basic rule-based)
+* Grammar Checking (rule-based + AI support)
 * Vocabulary Enhancement suggestions
 * Style consistency suggestions
 * Similarity / plagiarism detection (TF-IDF + cosine)
+* AI-powered sentence improvement (API-based)

 ---